Publicly listed real assets are increasingly being used in conjunction with private assets, providing key exposure management benefits

 Source: State Street Global Advisors.

-The private market for real assets is diverse and mature, with an estimated $3.5 trillion in assets and growth forecasts for 2022 of over 15% for infrastructure and close to 6.5% for real estate and natural resources.1 A large portion of real assets is accessible via private markets and provides an attractive risk and return profile.
+The private market for real assets is diverse and mature, with an estimated $4.1 trillion in assets and growth forecasts over the next 3-5 years of 13.3% for infrastructure, 8.4% for real estate and 8.1% natural resources.1 A large portion of real assets is accessible via private markets and provides an attractive risk and return profile.
 The group is led by commercial real estate, with core, value-add, and opportunistic investment approaches in both equity and debt securities across residential, office, industrial, retail, hotel, and other niche sectors.
 Similarly, infrastructure, focused on core, core-plus, and value-add approaches, has gained momentum recently and is projected to grow substantially — fueled by government-led initiatives and support — to add, expand, and update infrastructure to meet global demand and needs.
 Natural resources and their sourcing play a critical role in providing inputs for economic growth across the energy, mining, and agriculture segments.

 The allocation and potential cash (“dry powder”) set aside by investors to satisfy commitments to private assets is quite significant today, at more than $1 trillion.
-This amount held by fund managers today is historically high and is structured to be invested in individually sourced investments over the course of the next five years.
-For private real estate, that number exceeds $400 billion, or roughly 30% of the aggregated total assets under management (AUM).
-Similarly, private infrastructure has nearly $300 billion to be invested, or roughly 35% of the AUM directed toward unlisted infrastructure.
-Private natural resources is in between the other two with close to $340 billion in cash on the sidelines, approximately 30% of the outstanding AUM intended for raw material assets.2
+This amount held by fund managers today is off historic highs from 2022 and is structured to be invested in individually sourced investments over the course of the next five years.
+For private real estate, that number is nearly $375 billion, or roughly 24% of the aggregated total assets under management (AUM).
+Similarly, private infrastructure has over $320 billion to be invested, or roughly 28% of the AUM directed toward unlisted infrastructure.
+Private natural resources is in between the other two with close to $340 billion in cash on the sidelines, approximately 25% of the outstanding AUM intended for raw material assets.2

 We will examine two use cases to illustrate real asset exposure.
 In our first case, a defined benefit plan has a dedicated real asset exposure outlined in its investment policy statement with allocations to real estate, infrastructure, natural resources, and commodities.
 The plan had some existing real estate private market investments, but wanted to expand to include other real assets in its policy mix.
 State Street Global Advisors worked with the plan sponsor to create a custom portfolio with underlying indexed assets and weights that matched the sponsor’s objectives and enabled them to gain immediate exposure to real assets.
 Private market allocations were anticipated to be made over the next three years.